Quadratic Binary Optimization with Graph Neural Networks: From Combinatorial Optimization to Graph Learning Problems

 Similarly, if $\bfx_{0_j} = 1$ and $\epsilon < 0$ and $\bfx_{\epsilon_j} \not=\bfx_{\epsilon_j}$, then $\bfx_{\epsilon_j}=0$.
-But this again yields a contradiction which means
+But this again yields a contradiction, which means

-This implies that the function $q(\cdot)$ is piece-wise constant with respect to changes in $\bfb$. \end{proof} Below, in \cref{ex:landscape}, we provide a concrete example of this property, and showcase its piece-wise constant landscape behavior with respect to the vector $\bfb$. \begin{example} Let us randomly choose $\bfA \in \mathbb{R}^{20 \times 20}$ and $\bfb \in \mathbb{R}^{20}$.
+Because Equations (\ref{eq:eq10})--(\ref{eq:eq11}) show that the change in $\bfx$ is zero when changing b in $\epsilon^+$ and $\epsilon^-$.
+This implies that $\bfx$ remains constant for a wide range of perturbations in $\bfb$.
+Thus, by definition, $\bfx$ is piecewise constant with respect to $\bfb$. \end{proof} Below, in \cref{ex:landscape}, we provide a concrete example of this property, and showcase its piece-wise constant landscape behavior with respect to the vector $\bfb$. \begin{example} Let us randomly choose $\bfA \in \mathbb{R}^{20 \times 20}$ and $\bfb \in \mathbb{R}^{20}$.
 We compute the exact solution $\bfx_o$ using exhaustive search.
 We then choose two random orthogonal directions $\bfb_1$ and $\bfb_2$.
 Using these fixed vectors we find the solution

 For each $\bfx(s,t)$ we compute the distance